amnn/typed-geomlab-report/report.md

      , []
      );
 ```
-The ordering of expressions has been inverted, and constructs have been introduced that were not there before.
-Despite this, the type checker's output refers to features from the original list comprehension:
+But the type checker's output refers to features from the original expression:

-\vbox{\ttfamily\scriptsize%
+\vbox{\ttfamily\footnotesize%

 %TC:ignore
 \vspace{1em}